Stephanie March: Continued film and television work

-Return to television

 In 2021, March signed with Echo Lake Entertainment, for management in all areas.
 She subsequently appeared in the Lifetime biographical television film A House on Fire, where she played Debora Green, a former doctor and convicted murderer.
 Her performance earned praise from critics and audiences; Sayantani Nath of Meaww.com wrote that the actress showed "incredible finesse and brilliance" and further wrote on March's "impressive acting and realistic depiction of Green's mental anguish and struggles."

 It was announced that March would join the cast of The CW superhero series Naomi, where she was set to play the role of Akira; released in 2022, the series earned positive reviews from critics and audiences alike.
-On auditioning for the role, March told ComicBook that "When I auditioned, the role of Akira was described to me as a, quote, "Ripley-inspired intergalactic badass," and I thought, "Well, yeah, I want to do that." ... so far, I hope that's how it's come across.
+On auditioning for the role, March told ComicBook.com that "When I auditioned, the role of Akira was described to me as a, quote, "Ripley-inspired intergalactic badass," and I thought, "Well, yeah, I want to do that." ... so far, I hope that's how it's come across.
 It's certainly been fun to play."

+In 2023, March played Binky in Ava DuVernay's acclaimed biographical drama film Origin.
+That year, she also played the role of Angelica Wyatt in the miniseries adaptation of Harlan Coben's Shelter.

+Other work

+March co-founded SheSpoke (formerly Rouge), a custom-made cosmetics company, with her business partner Rebecca Perkins in 2013.

+March and her husband, Dan Benton, became co-producers of the Broadway musical Redwood in 2025.

+Activism and philanthropy

+March is a philanthropist and advocate for international women's rights, focusing on reproductive rights, the right access to education, freedom from sexual violence, and fair legal representation.
+She currently serves on the boards of the Panzi Foundation, OneKid OneWorld, the Whitney Museum of American Art, and The Gotham Film & Media Institute.
+She is a longtime advocate for Planned Parenthood and previously served on the board of Planned Parenthood Global.

+March is a member of the Board of Advisors for the Northwestern University School of Communication.
+In April 2018, March participated in a variety show fundraiser “A Starry Night” at Northwestern University for the School of Communication.
+In addition to March, other alumni from the school who participated included Stephen Colbert, Tony Roberts, and Dermot Mulroney.